UOSHUB/BackEnd/Requests/blackboard/README.md

 # Blackboard Scraping Package

-This module uses both an official api and an unofficial api (through web scraping), that's done to allow interaction with UOS Blackboard system.
+This module uses both the official api and an unofficial one (through web scraping), that's done to allow interaction with UOS Blackboard system.
 it's using python3-requests library to get and post data, and using lxml scrape the needed information.